proycon/folia/docs/spec/index.rst

 * **Expressive**: The format is highly expressive, annotations can be expressed in great detail and with flexibility to the user's needs, without forcing unwanted details.
 Moreover, FoLiA has generalised support for representing annotation alternatives, and annotation metadata such as information on annotator, time of annotation, and annotation confidence.
 * **Generic** - We apply the same paradigm to a wide variety of annotation types, assuring a uniform and consistent way of representing different annotation.
+* **Specific** - FoLiA very specifically defines various annotation types.
+This means it choses *not* to subscribe to a looser paradigm where users themselves can invent their annotation types, but keeps this centralised to promote compliance to a more rigid structure.
+This ensures that any FoLiA-capable tools know what to expect.
 * **Formalised** - The format is formalised, and can be validated on both a shallow and a deep level (the latter including tagset validation), and easily machine parsable, for which tools are provided.
 * **Practical** - FoLiA has been developed in a bottom-up fashion right alongside applications, programming libraries, and other toolkits and converters.
 Whilst the format is rich, we try to maintain it as simple and straightforward as possible, minimising the learning curve and making it easy to adopt FoLiA in practical applications.

-The FoLiA format is XML-based and makes mixed-use of inline and stand-off annotation.
+The FoLiA format is XML-based and makes mixed use of inline and stand-off annotation.
 XML is an inherently hierarchic format and FoLiA does justice to this by utilising a hierarchic, inline, setup where possible.
 Inline annotation is used for annotations pertaining to singular structural elements such as words/tokens, whilst stand-off annotation in separate annotation layers is adopted for annotation types that span over multiple structural elements.